How To Wash A Pillow Without It Getting Lumpy

 Air your pillow.
 Preferably outside in the sunshine, or in your airing cupboard if you have one.

-How to fix a lumpy pillow without a dryer
+How to fix a lumpy pillow when you don’t have a tumble dryer

 If your pillow is still clumpy after you’ve bashed it your next option is to take out the stuffing so that you can redistribute it inside.